People living with HIV who know their HIV status

 For the numerator: The approach to modelling the estimate of the number of people who know their HIV status among those living with HIV will depend on the availability of data in the country.

-For countries with new HIV diagnosis data and CD4 count or AIDS-related deaths from vital registration data, the number of people who know their HIV status can be derived using the Case Surveillance and Vital Registration (CSAVR) fitting tool in Spectrum.
+For countries with robust case surveillance and vital registration systems, the number of people who know their HIV status can be derived using the Case Surveillance and Vital Registration (CSAVR) fitting tool in Spectrum.
 A similar estimation method is available through the European Centres for Disease Control (ECDC) HIV modelling tool (https://ecdc.europa.eu/en/publications-data/hiv-modelling-tool).
 Estimates from other country-specific approaches to modelling this count that are based on case surveillance and clinical data may also be reported where these methods have been peer-reviewed and published.

-For countries with survey data that either directly capture the number of HIV-positive respondents who report that they know their status, or the number of HIV-positive people who report ever having been tested, UNAIDS recommends (as of 2018) that the first 90 be modelled using Shiny First 90 (https://shiny.dide.imperial.ac.uk/shiny90/).
-At this site, Shiny First 90 users can find more detailed recommendations and specifications, including the required inputs.
+For countries with household population survey data that either directly capture the number of HIV-positive respondents who report that they know their status or the number of HIV-positive people who report ever having been tested, UNAIDS recommends (as of 2018) that the first 90 be modelled using Shiny First 90 (https://shiny.dide.imperial.ac.uk/shiny90/).
+More information about the tool, including the required inputs, can be found at the above link.

-Estimates of the first 90 based only on self-reported knowledge of status or on historical survey data that have not been adjusted for changes over time since the survey was conducted should not be reported.
+Estimates of the first 90 that are based only on self-reported knowledge of status or on historical household population survey data about testing history should not be reported.

-On estimating knowledge of status among children for modelled estimates.
-Since household surveys are often restricted to respondents of reproductive age (15–49 years old), a separate estimate of knowledge of HIV status among children (0–14 years old) may have to be constructed using programme data (e.g., the number of children on treatment, as reported in Indicator 1.2, among the estimated total number of children).
-When antiretroviral therapy coverage among children is used, this represents the most conservative measure of knowledge of status in this population.
-To derive the overall estimate of the percentage living with HIV who know their HIV status, the age-specific estimates should be averaged, weighted by the numbers of children and adults (separately) living with HIV.
-UNAIDS will assist countries with these calculations, where needed.
+On estimating the number of children who know their status in countries with modelled estimates based on household survey data.
+Since household surveys are often restricted to respondents of reproductive age, a separate estimate of knowledge of HIV status among children (0–14 years old) may need to be constructed using programme data in order to produce an overall (i.e., all ages) estimate.
+In this case, UNAIDS recommends that countries use the number of children on treatment, as reported in Indicator 1.2, as a proxy measure.
+This approach represents the most conservative measure of knowledge of status in the population.

 - 0–14 years for children and 15 years and older by sex (men and women) for adults.